The Second World War (book series): Analysis

 In contrast to his favourable treatment of Freyberg, Churchill made it clear that he regarded Wavell as incompetent.
 Churchill came close to accusing Wavell of cowardice as he wrote he had to push Wavell into invading the colony of Italian East Africa (modern Ethiopia, Somalia and Eritrea).
-Churchill wrote that Wavell did not want to take action about the campaigns in Iraq and Syria, and that he to push him into action.
+Churchill wrote that Wavell did not want to take action about the campaigns in Iraq and Syria, and that he had to push him into action.
 By splitting the campaigns that involved Middle East Command into different chapters, Churchill downplayed the immense problems faced by Wavell who was in charge of campaigns in Egypt, Ethiopia, Crete and Iraq all at the same time.
 Churchill wrote that the British had a spy in the Afrika Korps and as such there was no excuse for Wavell's defeat in Operation Battleaxe in June 1941, for which Churchill sacked him.
 There was no such spy, but Churchill could not mention the secret Ultra intelligence; however, it is true that Churchill sacked Wavell believing that he should have been victorious given his intelligence advantage.

 The chapter "The Soviet Nemesis" about Operation Barbarossa featured a lengthy attack on the "error and vanity" of Joseph Stalin in ignoring repeated British warnings that Germany was going to invade the Soviet Union in the spring of 1941.
 On 14 May 1941, the Deputy Fuhrer Rudolf Hess flew to Scotland to propose peace.
 Churchill had prepared a statement to the House of Commons saying that the British government was not interested in talking to Hess, but upon the advice of Eden he did not deliver it.
 Eden thought it best to leave the impression that Britain might be willing to take up Hess on his eccentric peace mission as a way to blackmail the United States into providing more aid.
 Churchill did not mention that he followed Eden's advice, which had the opposite effect from the one intended, not the least because Stalin thought that Britain was trying to make peace and took the British warnings about Operation Barbarossa as a part of an Anglo-German plot.
 However, Stalin had already long decided before Hess made his flight that Germany was not going to invade the Soviet Union.
 In The Grand Alliance, the image of the Soviet Union that Churchill painted was as a "burden" upon the British war effort as Churchill portrayed the Soviets as in constant need of British support.
 Churchill argued that the failed expedition to Greece in April–May 1941 had "saved" Moscow later in 1941 as he argued that the campaign in the Balkans had given the Soviet Union an extra five weeks by delaying Operation Barbarossa.
 Operation Barbarossa was due to start on 21 May 1941, but was instead was launched on 22 June 1941.
 However, the reason for the delay was not the campaigns in the Balkans, but rather the heavy rains in the spring of 1941 that made the made the mud roads of Eastern Europe almost impassable.